alexnaish/scholar/README.md

 1. Clone the repository and then run `cd scholar`.
 1. Run `npm install`.
 1. On a locally running mongodb server, create the "scholar" database with user/password "scholar/kernel" (configurable with "api/config/default.js" as required).
+	1. On Mongo 2.6 and up you can do this by in your terminal running `mongo scholar --eval "db.createUser({ user: 'scholar', pwd: 'kernel', roles: ['readWrite', 'dbAdmin'] } )`
 1. To start the application run `npm start` or if you have `pm2` installed, run `pm2 start api/index.js --name scholar --watch`.
 1. To view the application and the submitted screenshots go to `localhost:8080`.
 1. The first time any tests run all they should pass as the images are being baselined.
 On subsequent runs they should pass/fail depending on whether the website has changed since the baseline was taken.